Year 5 Addition And Year 6 Addition Interventions: How To Identify and Fix The Most Common Gaps

 If children struggle to see the addition word problems and your children are familiar with bar models, get them to speedily draw one in order to visualise the problem.
 Once children like Talisha are able to calculate with a good level of fluency and accuracy, they are ready to secure their understanding of addition.

 The kind of booster that a child like Zack needs is less step by step, and more like support.
-This enables him to make good choices around when to use the written method of addition and apply this to different contexts such as word problems and missing numbers.
+This enables him to make good choices around when to use the written method of addition and apply this to different contexts such as multi-step problems and missing numbers.

 A simple and key strategy at this stage is to present calculations horizontally rather than in the vertical written method form.
 Many children will see this as an instruction to calculate mentally, particularly if they are strong in mental arithmetic.